cytoscape/py4cytoscape/doc/concepts.rst

 some certainty that a sub-workflow's files aren't accidentally corrupted by other sub-workflows over time.

-**Vignette 1**: A workstation-based Python workflow loading a session and creating a network image.
+**Vignette 1**: A workstation-based Python workflow calling Cytoscape to load a session and create a network image.

-Without sandboxing, the workflow must provide full paths to Cytoscape files.
+Without sandboxing, the workflow must provide full (non-portable) paths to Cytoscape files.

 .. code:: python